Why Are My Calathea Leaves Curling? (And What to Do)

 1. Low Humidity (The #1 Cause)

+I put this first because it’s the culprit in about half the cases I’ve seen.
 Calatheas are native to tropical rainforests where humidity levels hover around 60-80%.
-In most homes, humidity sits around 30-50%, which is simply too dry for these plants.
+In most homes, especially in winter with heating running, humidity sits around 25-40%.
+That gap is massive for a plant that evolved in near-constant moisture.

 Signs

-- Curling gets worse in winter (when heating dries the air)
+- Curling gets noticeably worse in winter (when heating systems dry the air)

 The Fix

-- Pebble tray.
-Fill a tray with pebbles and water, then place the pot on top (not touching the water).
-As the water evaporates, it increases humidity around the plant.
+Pebble tray.
+Fill a shallow tray with pebbles and add water to just below the top of the pebbles.
+Set the pot on top (not touching the water).
+As the water evaporates, it creates a humid microclimate right around the plant.
+It’s not as effective as a humidifier, but it helps.

 2. Underwatering